-Cost of product sales are those costs related directly to the sale of Inversine and are principally comprised of cost of goods sold, FDA product and establishment license fees, distribution expenses, product royalty obligations and product liability insurance.
+Cost of product sales are those costs related directly to the sale of Inversine and are principally comprised of cost of goods sold, FDA product and establishment fees, distribution expenses, product royalty obligations and product liability insurance.

-Interest and Dividend Income
+Interest Income

-Interest and dividend income consists of interest and dividends earned on our cash, cash equivalents and short-term investments.
+Interest income consists of interest earned on our cash, cash equivalents and short-term investments.